dannystaple/dannystaple.github.io/_posts/2007-06-13-silent-computer-upgrade-part-ii.md

 # Opening up the computer

-This is actually very simple, and with my case - a Cooler Master Centurion, it was a matter of undoing one thumbscrew on the top, sliding the top panel off, and then lifting off the side panel.
+This is actually simple, and with my case - a Cooler Master Centurion, it was a matter of undoing one thumbscrew on the top, sliding the top panel off, and then lifting off the side panel.
 This case is a real joy to work with - it also has turned edges to save cuts and scrapes from sharp corners.

 Just make sure you put whatever screws in a safe spot where you can find them later.